Danielxburns/tiger-redux/README.md

 3 - Users can create a blog , save, and edit the blog 4 - Users can review and give stars to other blogs
 5 - Users can reply to other blogs

+## about

+Thunks, feature folder architecture, duck file

+## Status - incomplete

+## Issues

+- server calls to local db are getting a Network Error
+- redux devTools shows nothing added to state
+- Sign-in alerts "User not found" probably because the server hasn't successfully returned any.
+- clicking category buttons just logs the button name to the console

+## Roadmap

+- add redux-logger
+- debug server and DB functions
+- use React-Bootstrap
+- use styled components
+- design web view wireframe
+- hey! maybe don't jam up your front end with functons like "getAllUsers" and even worse "getAllPosts".